MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 Logging into StackMob using Twitter credentials requires that a StackMob user object already exists and is linked to the user's Twitter access token and secret.
 Fortunately, you can do all of that with one method.

-Assuming you have opened a Twitter session which probably triggered a custom method, you would login to StackMob like so:
+Assuming you have opened a Twitter session, most likely using the methods found in the `SMTwitterCredentials` files.
+You can then login to StackMob like so:

 ```obj-c
 [[self.appDelegate client] loginWithTwitterToken:oauthToken twitterSecret:oauthTokenSecret createUserIfNeeded:YES usernameForCreate:@"Joe Schmoe" onSuccess:^(NSDictionary *result) {